prometheus/statsd_exporter/README.md

                               read buffer associated with the UDP connection.
 Please make sure the kernel parameters net.core.rmem_max is set to a value greater than the value specified.
+          --debug.dump-fsm="" The path to dump internal FSM generated for glob matching as Dot file.
           --log.level="info"  Only log messages with the given severity or above.
                               Valid levels: [debug, info, warn, error, fatal] --log.format="logger:stderr"